MicroZahnAI/S2X/README.md

 S2X is a code intelligence and transformation-readiness framework designed to analyze legacy SAS programs and generate structured, auditable Source-to-Target (S2T) mappings — without requiring access to underlying data.

+S2X is designed to operate at scale across hundreds to thousands of SAS programs in enterprise environments.

 The system enables organizations to:

 - Understand complex SAS ETL environments